DataFire/Integrations/integrations/generated/figshare/README.md

 ### PrivateArticleSearch
 * PrivateArticleSearch `object`
   * resource_id `string`: only return collections with this resource_id
-  * doi `string`: only return collections with this doi
+  * doi `string`: Only return articles with this doi
+  * handle `string`: Only return articles with this handle
-  * item_type `integer`: Only return collections with the respective type.
-Mapping for item_type is: 1 - Figure, 2 - Media, 3 - Dataset, 4 - Fileset, 5 - Poster, 6 - Paper, 7 - Presentation, 8 - Thesis, 9 - Code, 12 - Preprint
+  * item_type `integer`: Only return articles with the respective type.
+Mapping for item_type is: 1 - Figure, 2 - Media, 3 - Dataset, 5 - Poster, 6 - Journal contribution, 7 - Presentation, 8 - Thesis, 9 - Software, 11 - Online resource, 12 - Preprint, 13 - Book, 14 - Conference contribution, 15 - Chapter, 16 - Peer review, 17 - Educational resource, 18 - Report, 19 - Standard, 20 - Composition, 21 - Funding, 22 - Physical object, 23 - Data management plan, 24 - Workflow, 25 - Monograph, 26 - Performance, 27 - Event, 28 - Service, 29 - Model
+  * order `string` (values: published_date, modified_date, views, shares, downloads, cites): The field by which to order
-  * resource_doi `string`: only return collections with this resource_doi
+  * resource_doi `string`: Only return articles with this resource_doi
   * group `integer`: only return collections from this group
   * institution `integer`: only return collections from this institution
   * limit `integer`: Number of results included on a page.
 Used for pagination with query
   * modified_since `string`: Filter by article modified date.
 Will only return articles published after the date. date(ISO 8601) YYYY-MM-DD
   * offset `integer`: Where to start the listing(the offset of the first result).
 Used for pagination with limit
-  * order `string` (values: published_date, modified_date, views, shares, downloads, cites): The field by which to order.
-Default varies by endpoint/resource.
   * order_direction `string` (values: asc, desc): Direction of ordering
   * page `integer`: Page number.
 Used for pagination with page_size
   * page_size `integer`: The number of results included on a page.
 Used for pagination with page